-Onsite convenience – Because our mobile flu vaccination service happens at your workplace, there is minimal interruption to your productivity.
+Onsite convenience – Because our mobile flu vaccination service takes place at your workplace, there is minimal interruption to your productivity.
 Vaccination sessions will be conveniently scheduled to meet your organisation’s daily or shift work schedules at a time that suits you and your staff.

-Quality Product – WHO approved – The flu vaccinations that Onsite Health’s nurses administer are manufactured to World Health Organisation (WHO) standards by Ministry of Health approved, global pharmaceutical companies.
-The flu vaccination you receive from an Onsite Health nurse could well be the same flu vaccination your GP could have available if you went to your local GP to receive a flu vaccination.
+Quality Product – WHO approved – The flu vaccinations that Onsite Health’s Vaccinators administer are manufactured to World Health Organisation (WHO) standards by Ministry of Health approved, global pharmaceutical companies.
+The flu vaccination you receive from an Onsite Health Vaccinator will most likely be the same flu vaccination your GP or Pharmacist will have available if you went to your local GP or Pharmacist to receive a flu vaccination.

 Economically beneficial – Research shows that vaccination against the flu has substantial health related and economic benefits for healthy, working adults.
 You can help prevent losses in productivity and profits with a small investment in Onsite Health’s mobile flu vaccination service.
 Onsite Health generally charges less than most GP’s charge for a flu vaccination, and we come to you.
 The total financial cost to your organisation is minimal when compared to the savings that flu vaccination generates.

-Fast, easy and professional – We offer a quick and efficient service by our experienced, professional and friendly nurses.
+Fast, easy and professional – We offer a quick and efficient service by our experienced, professional and friendly Vaccinators.

-Educational and informative – We take care of everything including: providing information enabling staff to make an informed decision about whether they wish to receive a flu vaccination; answers to commonly asked questions about flu vaccination; and, posters advertising the time and date of your organisation’s flu vaccination session.
+Educational and informative – We take care of everything including: providing information enabling staff to make an informed decision about whether they wish to receive a flu vaccination; answers to commonly asked questions about flu vaccination; and, an electronic poster advertising the time and date of your organisation’s flu vaccination session.